syncfusion-content/maui-docs/MAUI/ListView/selection.md

 To bring the [SfListView.SelectedItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectedItem) automatically into the view when it changes at runtime by calling the [ScrollToRowIndex](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ListViewLayout.html#Syncfusion_Maui_ListView_ListViewLayout_ScrollToRowIndex_System_Int32_Microsoft_Maui_Controls_ScrollToPosition_System_Boolean_) method.

-In linear layout, you can get the row index of `SfListView.SelectedItem` and determine whether or not header and group header are used.
+In linear layout, you can get the row index of `SfListView.SelectedItem` and  resolve if header and group header are used.

 {% tabs %}
 {% highlight c# %}